ansible-community/project-template/docs/index.md

 Whether you are an expert or just beginning your journey with Ansible and `PROJECT_NAME`, you are encouraged to contribute, share insights, and collaborate with fellow enthusiasts!

-> Please have at least the following sections filled up with relevant information.
-Depending of your project complexity, you can add additional sections, for example, a separate Getting started guide and so on.
+> Please have at least the following sections populated with relevant information.
+Depending of your project complexity, you can add additional sections; for example, a separate Getting started guide and so on.

 - [License](LICENSE link here)
 - [Community guide](community_guide.md)